Best CrossFit Shoes

 Since CrossFit means you’ll need to move in different ways, change directions, and lift some very heavy weights, you’ll need a lot of support to complete the lifting and jumps.
 CrossFit shoes provide the foundational support and balance to help you with all these movements, preventing slipping, falling, and injury.
 CrossFit shoes are going to weigh more than a running shoe, but that’s because of their many unique features that are necessary to have on the shoe that helps you perform well during CrossFit.

 While both CrossFit shoes and running shoes can be durable and made to last, you’re much better off getting CrossFit shoes if you really want to do well in CrossFit.
 You might be able to get away with using running shoes for a time, but you’ll miss out on the benefits that can really boost your performance when you exercise.
 Also, you’re more likely to injure yourself if you wear running shoes during CrossFit, something you probably want to avoid at all costs.

 It might be tempting to grab an old pair of basketball shoes you already have to help save you a bit of money before going to any CrossFit training.
-However, this isn’t really a good replacement, and basketball shoes might sound like the movements in the game are comparable to CrossFit, but they don’t give you the coverage, support, and balance you need.
+However, this isn’t a good idea.
+Basketball shoes might sound like the movements in the game are comparable to CrossFit, but they don’t give you the coverage, support, and balance you need.
 Basketball shoes are made to be heavier and bulkier, and many are high-tops, which won’t give you the flexibility you’ll need to move well during CrossFit.
 You won’t find basketball shoes nearly as comfortable if you use them to do CrossFit in, and you might wind up injuring yourself because they restrict your movement.